ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ### Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms.

 ### On hypergeometric duality conjecture, with Lev Borisov.
+We construct explicit non-degenerate pairing between solution spaces of bbGKZ systems in arbitrary dimensions, which can be seen as a globalization of the Euler pairing on derived categories of toric CYs.

 ### On duality of certain GKZ hypergeometric systems, with Lev Borisov and Chengxi Wang.
+An undergrad research project.
+We settled the hypergeometric duality conjecture in dim 2 by a direct computation.